abbbi/virtnbdbackup/README.md

 (usually the case if the domain boots from OVM UEFI BIOS), these files will be saved to the backup folder aswell.

-As the virtual domain might depend on certain UEFI settings or vars to correctly boot, you must take care to copy these files to your restore target manually.

 # Restore examples

 For restoring, `virtnbdrestore` can be used.
 It reconstructs the streamed